Thursday, October 23, 2025

 Omega Psi Phi Second District Representative Amir Shareef wrote in recognition of the celebration: “This anniversary is not only remembrance, but gratitude.
 Gratitude to the charter members and men like Brother Grand Adam McKee, whose spirit and service continue to shape the chapter’s path.
 Gratitude to men like Timothy McIntosh, whose contributions remind us that no progress is ever made alone."

-In his anniversary remarks, Brother McIntosh, a retrted senior federal employee, reflected on the fact that he was initiated in 1959 into Tau Psi Chapter at North Carolina Central University (then named North Carolina College).
+In his anniversary remarks, Brother McIntosh, a retired senior federal employee, reflected on the fact that he was initiated in 1959 into Tau Psi Chapter at North Carolina Central University (then named North Carolina College).
 He stated that he never in his wildest dreams thought that he would be helping to charter a chapter in which one of his deceased Line Brothers’ son-in-law would be a financial member.

 Brother McIntosh's admonition to the group was highlighting just how swiftly time passes, seemingly with the blinking of an eye.
 He mentioned that it has been 66 years since his initiation, 55 years since the chartering of Mu Nu Chapter and he is currently enjoying a healthy and happy life at the ripe "young" age of 86.